MIDS-scaling-up/v3a/week06/lab/README.md

 For the rest of the camera-based examples, you'll need to use values that work with your actual hardware; I'll be using /dev/video2.

 ```
-gst-launch-1.0 v4l2src device=/dev/video2 ! videoconvert ! xvimagesink sync=false -e
+gst-launch-1.0 v4l2src device=/dev/video2 ! videoconvert ! autovideosink sync=false -e
 ```
 In this example, I'm using a `videoconvert`.
-This is needed as on my machine, `xvimagesink` does not support the image format `YUY2` (however `NV12` is).
+This is needed as on my machine, `autovideosink` does not support the image format `YUY2` (however `NV12` is).
 Videoconvert finds a format that xvimagesink as converts as needed.
 If no conversion is needed, this is simply a pass through.
 If you'd like to see that videoconvert is using, add the `-v` flag to your command.